Retreat Program Overview

 BYOTents or Vans

-This retreat is offered on the basis of dana, the Pali word for generosity.
-This tradition of ‘Dana,’ or mutual giving, has supported Buddhist cultures for 2500 years.
-In Asia, the monks and nuns offer the teaching and the lay people support the monastery and fill the monks’ begging bowls each morning as they walk through the village on alms rounds.
+Dana, the Pali word for generosity, has supported Buddhist cultures for 2500 years.
+In Asia, monks & nuns offer teaching and lay people fill their begging bowls each morning as they walk through the village on alms rounds.
 It is a beautiful exchange in which the hearts of both giver and receiver are opened in joy and gratitude.

 Retreat Teacher